BrandonDeoram/GoatApp/README.md

  - View different shoes
  - Clear cart
  - Used Firebase to store data
- - Compare prices from StockX ans GOAT
+ - Compare prices from StockX and GOAT

 ## Screenshots
 <p align="center">